b00tc4mp/skylab-bootcamp-201909/staff/aitor-parra/pyrene-ski/pyrene-ski-doc/README.md

 ## Introduction:

-The Pyrene Ski App is a web tool for a ski club and school.
-It allows an administrator account to create teams (teachers) and ski lessons, and offer them to registered clients accounts to be booked online.
-Lessons are linked to teams The club administrator can insert lesson times related to teachers in the calendar, and outside clients can search for a specific schedule and teacher in the same calendar, being able to book and pay for that teacher and lesson.
+The Pyrene Ski App is a web tool tu be used by a school of ski.
+It allows an administrator account to create teams (teachers) and ski lessons, setting dates, shedules and activities.
+Lessons are offered to registered clients accounts to be booked online.
+This app come up to cover a real need from a school and club of ski, Club d’Esquí Pyrene , http://clubesquipyrene.com/ , established in the Catalan Pyrenes.

 ## Functional Description